Applied Practice Experience (APEx)

 Applied Practice Experience Information and Forms

-• APEx Preceptor Guidelines – An overview of preceptor responsibilities and the requirements for supervising MPH students during their APEx.
+• APEx Preceptor Guidelines (.pdf) –An overview of preceptor responsibilities and the requirements for supervising MPH students during their APEx.

-Request an MPH graduate level student to work with your organization.
+Request a graduate level student to work with your organization.

 If you would like more information about our APEx program and its requirements,